Is CBD Safe? - Regulations, Research, Use Data & Beyond

 Some of the ways that this might be accomplished are by creating manufacturing, quality, and testing standards.
 Creating standardized definitions for ingredients and marketing and labeling processes, consumers can clearly know what is in, and what to expect from the products they purchase.

 Here at Big Sky Botanicals, we are committed to providing top quality products that adhere to industry best practices and future regulations.
-We accomplish this today by sourcing the best quality products available, providing transparent information around our processes, and publishing a wealth of supporting information.
+We accomplish this today by sourcing the best quality products available, providing transparent information around our product creation processes, and publishing a wealth of supporting information.
 We look forward to continued improvement and safe use across the CBD industry.